flyingmachine/penny-black/README.md

 * Figure out whether I can just use postal
 * Logging/debugging facilities
 * Better semantics in `defsenders`, particularly allow vars
+* Not use a multimethod?
+* Is it weird to have to require the backend and a core ns separately?